 It is an all-too-common tale...
 A school, university, or hospital embarks on an ambitious plan to create a new center, or program of services or training to address unmet or emerging needs.
 Maybe it is inspired by grateful parents, a visionary donor, enthusiastic legislators, or committed advocates.
 Maybe it is a university-based training program, or a hospital-based treatment center.
-In either case, a press release to announce a new gift or grant or legislation probably trumpets the organization's aspirations... an inspiring story of local efforts to close gaps in care or lead innovations in training or translate emerging research into treatment breakthroughs.
+In any case, a press release to announce a new gift or grant or legislation probably trumpets the organization's aspirations... an inspiring story of local efforts to close gaps in care or lead innovations in training or translate emerging research into treatment breakthroughs.

 What is likely to happen next?
 Sadly, not much.
 Perhaps the program cannot find a qualified leader, or settles on someone with lots of ambition or ideas but little experience and even less support.
 Perhaps the program invests in research that vaguely promises to transform treatment, but without any viable plan except to keep kicking that promise down to the road.
 Perhaps the program invests in a gleaming new facility that they then hesitate to formally dedicate because the promised services cannot yet launch or the research breakthroughs have yet to materialize.

 This story can be told at countless sites across the country.
 Why?
 It is not for a lack of science: there are many promising practices we have yet to fully exploit.
-It is not for a lack of front-line faculty, educators, or clinicians: universities are churning out new professionals with better training each day.
-In many such cases, it is not even for a lack of funding, because of the commitments made by generous donors.
+It is not for a lack of front-line faculty, educators, or clinicians: universities are churning out new professionals with better training every day.
+In most cases, it is not even for a lack of funding, because of the commitments made by generous donors.
 And it is certainly not for a lack of need: the gaps in even the most basic care are well-documented on this site and elsewhere.
-It occurs because of another kind of gap, the gap between ideas and implementation, between vague aspirations and a detailed plan, between those with the ambition to dream and those with the experience to deliver.
+It occurs because of another kind of gap, the gap between ideas and implementation, between vague aspirations and a detailed plan, between those with the ambition to dream and those with the experience and commitment to deliver.

 Why haven't we already heard about the many programs that have already failed on the launchpad?
 Program improvements and transformation - or the failure to do so - often unfold slowly over a period of several years, and so are more difficult to closely track.
 Many times, the goals and timeline set for a promised expansion or improvement are vague, making such tracking difficult.
 Sadly, we lack examples of successful expansion and improvement.
 When examples are found, the peer-reviewed scientific literature pays scant attention to them.
 And ultimately, there are few mechanisms to truly hold the leader or the parent organization of a failed project accountable.